teijatestaaja/example-test-automation-project/README.md

 This is a small sample project for introducing web test automation using Python, Robot Framework and QWeb library.
 The project is an example of

-- good test automation project structure
+- good test automation project folder structure
 - division of test code into test suites and resource files
 - usage of existing keyword library (QWeb)
 - creation of own keywords in a resource file
-- keyword documentation created with Libtoc
+- keyword documentation creation (Libtoc)
+- example usage of bash script as a pre-commit hook to lint robot code with Robocop and run robot smoke tests before code commit.

 # Project Structure